DAM in Wholesale: How Orgill distributes thousands of images

 Established back in 1847, Orgill is one of the world’s largest independent hardware distributors.
 Today, they serve more than 12,000 retail stores, home centers, pro lumber dealers, and farm stores throughout the U.S., Canada, and over 50 other countries.
 Considering their vast size, both in terms of product selection and partnerships, they're undoubtedly an industry leader and distribute a wide range of products and services.

-“We run stores ourselves, and then we do warehousing for third parties.
+— “We run stores ourselves, and then we do warehousing for third parties.
 We also do product information and e-commerce, providing such facilities to associated stores and partners.
-In this sense, we provide back-office support and fulfillment for thousands of vendors.” - Richard Infield, Manager of PIM systems at Orgill.
+In this sense, we provide back-office support and fulfillment for thousands of vendors.”

 Distributing images to externals